yeokm1/yeokm1.github.io-hugo/content/post/2020/08/do-grcs-increase-the-risk-of-a-freak-election/index.md

 images: ["/2020/08/do-grcs-increase-the-risk-of-a-freak-election/images/post-preview.png"]
 ---

-With the GE2020 now over, we all know the PAP has been returned to power safely with a more than comfortable supermajority margin.
+With the GE2020 now over, we know the PAP has been returned to power safely with a more than comfortable supermajority margin.
 Prior to polling day, PAP candidates raised the possibility of PAP losing their majority in a freak election and the alternative side stating the opposite scenario.

 I googled around but never actually found any article that examines the risk of a Freak Election with respect to the Group Representation Constituency (GRC) system.
 Could the GRC system possibly aggravate the risk of this PAP-wipeout freak election scenario against just having all Single Member Constituencies (SMC)?